Soybean Roots Matter: Setting the Stage Before R1

 Quick Field Check

-Support the Roots While They're Still Building
+Support the Roots While They Are Still Building

 Application Timing